A Regency Romance

 Gradually the clouds began to dissipate.
 Shortly before sunrise the sky was almost totally clear.
 Mother had managed to settle into the carriage cloths and fall into a light doze.
 Bulstrode urged on the horses as the light came up.
 He said that it was less than two hours before the coach left, but we still had seven miles to go.

 When we arrived at the posting station we found the Marquis of Sadwell was there as well.
-He was making himself very disagreeable to the serving girl, trying to grab her bosom.
+He was making himself very disagreeable to

 Email (only use if you would like a response)